Which collagen to choose? The Complete Guide to Collagen Types

 Type III collagen often accompanies type I and is found in blood vessels, muscles, and connective tissue.
 It is particularly useful for the flexibility and resilience of tissues.

-This type of collagen supports not only the joints but also the flexibility of muscles and blood vessels, making it an ideal choice for supplements aimed at improving the overall flexibility of the body.
+This type of collagen supports not only the joints but also the flexibility of muscles and blood vessels, making it an ideal choice for supplements aimed at improving the body's overall suppleness.

 Type II collagen: for joint well-being

-Type II collagen is primarily found in cartilage and plays a crucial role in its flexibility and resistance to compression.
+Type II collagen is mainly present in cartilage and plays a crucial role in its flexibility and resistance to compression

 It is therefore particularly important to maintain joint health, by preventing the effects of cartilage aging, such as osteoarthritis.